JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 there, and make this code cross-platform.

-1. In the `build.gradle.kts` file of the shared module, ensure that `compileSdk` and `minSdk` are the same as those in the `build.gradle` of your Android application in the `app` module.
+1. In the `build.gradle.kts` file of the shared module, ensure that `compileSdk` and `minSdk` are the same as those in the `build.gradle.kts` of your Android application in the `app` module.

-   If they are different, update them in the `build.gradle.kts` of the shared module.
+   If they're different, update them in the `build.gradle.kts` of the shared module.
 Otherwise, you'll encounter a compile error.

-2. Add a dependency on the shared module to the `build.gradle` of your Android application.
+2. Add a dependency on the shared module to the `build.gradle.kts` of your Android application.

     ```kotlin
     dependencies {
-        implementation project(':shared')
+        implementation (project(":shared"))
     }
     ```